-Define, identify, and document qualified individuals authorized to have access and make physical and logical changes to the organization’s hardware, software, software libraries or firmware components.
+Define, identify, and document qualified individuals authorized to make physical and logical changes to the organization’s hardware, software, software libraries, or firmware components.
 Control of configuration management activities may involve:

-- physical access control which prohibits unauthorized users from gaining physical access to an asset (e.g., requiring a special key card to enter a server room);
+- physical access control that prohibits unauthorized users from gaining physical access to an asset (e.g., requiring a special key card to enter a server room);

-- logical access control which prevents unauthorized users from logging onto a system to make configuration changes (e.g., requiring specific credentials for modifying configuration settings, patching software, or updating software libraries);
+- logical access control that prevents unauthorized users from logging onto a system to make configuration changes (e.g., requiring specific credentials for modifying configuration settings, patching software, or updating software libraries);

 - workflow automation in which configuration management workflow rules define human tasks and data or files are routed between people authorized to do configuration management based on pre-defined business rules (e.g., passing an electronic form to a manager requesting approval of configuration change made by an authorized employee);